AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What It Doesn’t Cover

-Liability coverage doesn’t insure your injuries, deaths, or property damage for at-fault accidents.
-For these, you would need collision coverage and medical payments coverage, or personal injury protection (PIP).
+Liability coverage doesn’t cover you and your passengers’ injuries, deaths, or property damage for at-fault accidents.
+For these, you would need collision coverage, and medical payments coverage or personal injury protection (PIP).
 Liability coverage also doesn’t cover damages to your car from events other than collisions — like auto theft or vandalism, which requires comprehensive coverage.

-Uninsured motorist coverage — not liability coverage — would cover your damages and injuries if someone with no insurance or insufficient insurance hits your automobile.
+Uninsured motorist coverage — not liability coverage — would cover your damages and injuries if someone with no insurance or insufficient insurance hits you.

-You need property damage coverage in every state except New Hampshire and Virginia.
-Bodily injury coverage is required in every state except New Hampshire, Virginia, Florida, and New Jersey.
-How much is required by law?
+You need property damage coverage in every state except New Hampshire.
+Bodily injury coverage is required in every state except New Hampshire and Florida.
+An exception is if you need to file an SR-22 or FR-44, you will need to purchase bodily injury liability.

 State Requirements